RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.8-release-notes.md

     - [#2318](https://github.com/RedisGraph/RedisGraph/pull/2318) Memory leak

 {{<note>}}
-Duplicate column names in a query result is now considered invalid.
-For example, the query `GRAPH.QUERY g "MATCH (e) RETURN e, e"` is invalid.
-If it is required to return the same column twice, a simple rewrite would be `GRAPH.QUERY g "MATCH (e) RETURN e, e as e2"`
+Duplicate column names in a query are no longer valid.
+For example, the query `GRAPH.QUERY g "MATCH (e) RETURN e, e"` is not valid.
+If you need to return the same column twice, you can rewrite the query as `GRAPH.QUERY g "MATCH (e) RETURN e, e as e2"`.
 {{</note>}}

 ## v2.8.11 (March 2022)